supermarin/CItrate/README.md

 __This is still a work in progress.
 DO NOT INSTALL it on your machine unless you don't like your life.__

 The key goal of this project is to make ObjectiveC continuous integration painless.
-Installer should install all the needed software and configure CI.
+Installer should install all the needed software and configure CI for iOS development.

 Stack: